In this series, we look at the towns around Lake Titicaca in Peru and Bolivia as well as the commonly visited islands and attractions nearby.

 We opted for a one-night boat tour, taking in the floating islands of the Uros, overnighting with a local family on Amantille then stopping for lunch on Tequille before returning to Puno.

-First stop from Puno is the Uros floating islands, which by themselves make an interesting half-day trip from the mainland.
+The first stop from Puno is the Uros floating islands, which by themselves make an interesting half-day trip from the mainland.
 In a tradition stretching back hundreds of years, the Uros people harvest reeds and roots from the seemingly endless stretches of stalks and create artificial islands with them.
 The crazy premise of living on reed islands makes this a fascinating place to visit, and the explanation of how they are constructed is equally interesting.